PowerDNS/lightningstream/docs/configuration.md

   #  error_duration: 5m0s
   #  # If true, a failing startup sequence will be included in the healthz
   #  # overall status.
 This can be used to prevent marking the node ready
-  #  # before LightningStream has completed an initial sync.
+  #  # before Lightning Stream has completed an initial sync.
   #  report_healthz: false
   #  # Controls if the healthz 'startup_[db name]' metadata field will be used
   #  # to report the status of the startup sequence for each db.